 - 2.15 That said, the tribunal will not apply different standards of causation to a claimant's loss of earnings and their loss of pension rights.
 A claimant's pension benefits, it must be remembered, are merely part of the overall remuneration package.
 The tribunal will be alert to the possibility that a future rise in salary in new employment is sufficient to offset both loss of earnings and loss of pension rights arising from dismissal from the old employment22. - 2.16 We have already noted that a claimant's intended date of retirement is relevant to the assessment of their future loss of earnings.
 For example, a claimant may already be close to state pension age.
 Or the tribunal may conclude that a claimant will never work again (the so-called "career loss" case).
-In both cases, the tribunal will need to decide the likely age at which, but for their dismissal, the claimant would have retired: before state pension age, <a href="mailto:at the assessment of their future loss of earnings.
-For example, a claimant way again (the so-called "career loss" case).
-In both cases, the tribunal will need to decide the likely age at which, but for their dismissal, the claimant would have retired: before state pension age, <a href="mailto:at the assessment of their future loss of earnings.
-For example, a claimant may already be close to state pension age.
-Or the tribunal may conclude that a claimant will never work again (the so-called "career loss" case).
-In both cases, the tribunal will need to decide the likely age at which, but for their dismissal, the claimant would have retired: before state pension age, <a href="mailto:at the assessment of the assessment
+In both cases, the tribunal will need to decide the likely age at which, but for their dismissal, the claimant would have retired: before state pension age, at state pension age?
+We return to this point when discussing the state pension in Chapter 3.